jhenals/code-challenge-playground/neetcodeRoadmap/Arrays&Hashing/242.ValidAnagram/valid-anagram-solution.md

 - Space complexity:  O(n)
 1. The space complexity is O(n) because we are using additional space (sCharArr and tCharArr) to store the character arrays, where n is the length of the strings.
-Sorting the character arrays in-place would reduce the space complexity to O(1), but the space complexity remains O(n) due to the nature of the problem.

 # Code
 ```